leyfall/odin-rs_projects/README.md

-Putting all stuffs here that I learn in Odin so i can see the journey.
+Putting all stuffs here that I learn in Odin and also Roadmap sh projects so i can see the journey.

 update: